Alban098/InfinityCube/README.md

 - Access Point and station mode - automatic failsafe AP see [ApiServer](./ApiServer.cpp)
 - Ability to disable leds on the strip to avoid overheating (in my case I disabled leds behind the corner covers)
 - Possibility to rescale the brightness range
+- Controllable using integrated Joystick
+- Possibility to use an I2C 128x64 screen to monitor status (with configurable auto sleep)
+  - Not tested yet, will be reworked and tested when I will have the hardware delivered
 ## 📲 Quick start

 ### Required libraries